FAQGURU/FAQGURU/topics/en/data-structures.md

 * https://www.programiz.com/dsa/circular-queue

 [[↑] Back to top](#Data%20Structures)
 ### Why is Insertion sort better than Quick sort for small list of elements?
-(Senior)

 Insertion Sort is faster for small n because Quick Sort has extra overhead from the recursive function calls.
 Insertion sort is also more _stable_ than Quick sort and requires less memory.